 So you are ready to start weaving, but how do you set up a frame loom to begin?
 Not to worry, I’ve got your back 😉

 To start with some basic weaving terms, the thread used as the base of your weave that sits in the vertical position is known as the warp thread.
 As the warp thread is the base of your weave and it holds a lot of tension throughout the process, it is important to use a thread that is strong and tightly spun.
-For my weavings I use this cotton warp thread similar to this.
+For my weavings I use a strong cotton warp thread and I’m excited to say I’m offering cotton warp thread in my shop!

 There are two different looms that I will go over how to warp; the notched loom or the frame loom.
 There of course are many more styles of looms that can be used to weave, but I will go over these two types because they are the easiest and most affordable for beginners.